kannanjayachandran/Full-Stack-Data-Science/Resources.md

 <h1 align="center"> Resources </h1>

-These resources have been invaluable in my learning journey, providing me with a solid foundation and clear understanding in various domains.
-I regularly use the books, articles, and notes from these courses to deepen my knowledge and clarify concepts.
-The majority of these resources are freely accessible and open-source.
+I regularly use the YouTube videos, books, articles, websites, and notes mentioned below for revision and deepening my understanding of the concepts.
 Please note, I am not affiliated with any of these resources.

-## Free Resources

 ### Basics of Computer Science and Programming